annndrey/simplesite/README.txt

 ==================
 - main page: last articles, news - categories, etc

-- Text edition tool for new article - markdown to html or so

 - Pictures upload: http://blueimp.github.io/jQuery-File-Upload/angularjs.html

 - add socialbuttons - for every publications on the bottom of the page for social sharing